-The 2013 Nobel Prize for physics has been won by Francois Englert of Belgium and Peter Higgs of Britain for the discovery of the so-called "God particle."
+Francois Englert of Belgium and Peter Higgs of Britain have won the 2013 Nobel Prize for physics for the discovery of the so-called "God particle."

-Staffan Normark of the Royal Swedish Academy of Sciences announced the winners of the prize Tuesday in Stockholm, describing the discovery as "something very small that makes all the difference."
+Staffan Normark of the Royal Swedish Academy of Sciences announced the winners Tuesday in Stockholm, describing the discovery as "something very small that makes all the difference."

 Scientists, who have sought the particle for nearly 50 years, believe the Higgs boson existed only during the first millionth of a millionth of a second after the Big Bang, the explosion which created the universe some 13 billion years ago.